luijebm/casex01/ng6/lbmcasex01/README.md

 ## Build

-Run `ng build` to build the project.
+Its possible that you need to update project dependencies by running `npm update`.
+After that run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+IMPORTANT!

 Git failed to upload the Symbolic Link.

-Please create a symlink  from folder "\ng6\lbmcasex01\dist" to folder "\src\main\resources\static\dist" The java application is expecting the webpack files to be in the following folder: "\src\main\resources\static\dist\lbmcasex01"
+To expose the frontend withing the Java Application, please create a symlink  from folder "\ng6\lbmcasex01\dist" to folder "\src\main\resources\static\dist"
+The java application is expecting the webpack files to be in the following folder: "\src\main\resources\static\dist\lbmcasex01"